jesus-salas-j/jesus-salas-j.github.io/index.md

 databases, nor about events...
 It talks exclusively about business.<br/><br/>
 Strategic DDD explains how to carry out a strategy for building software systems that are closer to business ideas.
-Many times developers are or have been very far from the business experts, or these experts try to convey an idea to the developer teams but then the software that it is built is quite different than the original idea and it can even lose the essence of that idea.
+Many times developers are or have been very far from the business experts, or these experts try to convey an idea to the developer teams but then the software that is built is quite different than the original idea and it can even lose the essence of that idea.
 Moreover many developer teams tend to build software systems that are difficult to change and in a world that evolves very fast and it is continuosly changing these systems doesn't have the necessary flexibility to allow fast changes and adaptation.
-The DDD approach is based in bring near the developers and the business experts so they work together.
-This way the communication flows in a natural way and it is more likely that the software that it is being built ends up being very much better aligned with the original idea, the idea that would have been built the business experts if they were developers.
+The DDD approach is based in bringing near the developers and the business experts so they work together.
+This way the communication flows in a natural way and it is more likely that the software that is being built ends up being very much better aligned with the original idea, the idea that would have been built the business experts if they were developers.

 <br/><br/><br/>
+## A brief explanation of Tactical DDD

+This part of DDD is related to code.
+It explains how we can craft small and specific models for a software that will be built for a specific area of the company.
+It details how to build these models in a smart way so they end reflecting faithfully the business.
+The idea is to achieve building high quality models, running away from bad practices and anemic models.
+With these excellently well crafted models we will be able later to build a high quality software system around them.

+<br/><br/><br/>
-## What does DDD exactly means
+## What does DDD exactly mean

 Domain Driven Design.
 The domain, though later I will explain it in detail, basically is the business itself, so when we talk about DDD we are talking about software design guided by the business or the business idea.